thseR5/Zepto-Dark-Store-Location-Optimization/README.md

 The model uses [PuLP](https://coin-or.github.io/pulp/) with the bundled CBC solver.
 Problem size is small (7 binary `y` variables, at most 112 binary `x` variables) so solve time is under a second.

 ---

-## Notes on `scenarios.py`

-This file was not used in the project and will not run against the current codebase.
-It imports `dist` and passes a `lam` argument to `build_and_solve`, neither of which exist in `dark_store_optimization.py`.
-It also reads `res["objective"]`, a key the solver function does not return.
-It appears to be a leftover from an earlier model version with a different objective formulation.